openlab/ODPI/README.md

 	1. Open Visual Studio with Administrator privileges
 	2. Under ODI.Azure/Roles
 		(A) Open ODI then click Settings
-		(B) Replace values with you storage account name and key
+		(B) Replace values with your storage account name and key

 	3. Package or publish the application